intelligentnode/IntelliNode/IntelliNode/README.md

 const responses = await geminiBot.chat(geminiInput);
 ```

-The documentation on how to switch between ChatGPT, Mistral, Anthropic and LLama can be found in the [IntelliNode Wiki](https://docs.intellinode.ai/docs/npm/chatbot/get-started).
+The documentation on how to switch between ChatGPT, Mistral, Anthropic, and LLama can be found in the [IntelliNode Wiki](https://docs.intellinode.ai/docs/npm/chatbot/get-started).

 ### Semantic Search
 1. imports: